mfinelli/cmsc-421-project-3/README.md

 Notes and hints
 ---------------

-Depth-first search is prohibitively expensive.
+Breadth-first search is prohibitively expensive.
 Really.
 You are likely going to need some kind of search heuristic.
 Since optimality is not required, this heuristic doesn't need to be admissible.